Aesthetic Malpractice Procedures in 2023

 Some people may assume that coverage is automatically included and perform the procedures, without checking with their insurance carrier, and can easily fall into the horrors of paying out of pocket if a claim should arise.
 We have answers for your unconventional situation!

 We at Desert Mountain Insurance are dedicated to keeping up with the latest cosmetic trends and ensuring our clients have coverage for the evolving practice of aesthetic procedures.
 Our agency has many malpractice markets for your cosmetic exposure needs and offers competitive coverage and pricing.
+There has been an overwhelming increase of cosmetic nurse insurance requests nationwide.

 According to the American Society of Plastic Surgeons, there are over 17,000,000 cosmetic procedures performed annually.
 Our agency has many solutions for: